Adding a dark and a light mode is becoming increasingly popular in app development. In this tutorial, we will

 Very often, it is necessary to use different versions of an image when working with themes.
 As with the text color, the color of an image in dark theme needs to change.

-folder, upload an image that you want to use for light mode and call it logo.png
+In the assets folder, upload an image that you want to use for light mode and call it logo.png.
+Create a subfolder

 The folder structure should look like this: